w-char/w-char.github.io/README.md

     - Split the data 80/20 for train and test sets
     - Impute the missing values
     - Cross Validation
-  - GLM Model
+  - GLM Model (AUC of 0.739)
-  - Random Forest
+  - Random Forest (AUC of 0.704, Kaggle Score of 0.6871)
-  - Identifying Best Predictors from the previous random forest model and store these in their own variable
+  - Identifying Best Predictors from the Random Forest model
-  - Causal Forest
+  - Causal Forest (Kaggle Score of 0.5084)
   - Boosted Tree Model (AUC of 0.726)
-- Compiled text responses used for each section in our group's individual modeling notebooks and utilized them to write the introduction, data preparation, modeling process, and results sections used in our modeling assignment.
+- Compiled text responses used for each section of our group's individual modeling notebooks and utilized them to write the introduction, data preparation, modeling process, and results sections used in our modeling assignment.
-- Created slides for business recommendations and the project summary for the presentation
+- Created slides for the business recommendations and the project summary for the presentation
 - Presented on the business impact and business recommendations for Home Credit
 - Attended all group meetings
 - Shared duties of task delegation to other group members, organizing group work deadlines, and setting up group meetings